2000 United States Senate election in Ohio

 The 2000 United States Senate election in Ohio took place on November 7, 2000.
-Incumbent Republican U.S. Senator Mike DeWine won re-election to a second term.
-DeWine's victory made him the first Republican re-elected to the Senate in Ohio since John W. Bricker in 1952.
-As of 2022, this remains the last time that the Republicans have won Ohio’s class 1 Senate seat.
+Incumbent Senator Mike DeWine won re-election to a second term.
+His victory made him the first Republican re-elected to the Senate in Ohio since John W. Bricker in 1952.
+This was last time until the 2024 United States Senate election in Ohio that the Republicans won Ohio’s Class 1 Senate seat.